yanwen-huang/home/_posts/2025-06-04-sydney-tra-dev.md

 title: "Case study: Sydney's Transportation development strategy (In Chinese)"
 date: 2025-6-4
 permalink: /posts/sydney-tra-dev-2025
-excerpt: This working blog (In Chinese) is a case study of Sydney's transportation development strategies to support the research on the impact factors of public transport accessibility in Beijing.
+excerpt: This working blog (In Chinese) is a phase summary case study of Sydney's transportation development strategies to support the research on the impact factors of public transport accessibility in Beijing.
 tags:
   - public transit
   - Sydney